-Launching K2CEncompassing key tourism sites like Kruger National Park and the Blyde River Canyon, the Kruger to Canyons Biosphere is due to be officially launched this month, forming part of the Limpopo activities to celebrate World Environment Week.
-Internationally recognised by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) in 2001, the idea of the biosphere was first put forward in the 1980s.
+Launching K2CEncompassing key tourism sites like Kruger National Park and the Blyde River Canyon, the Kruger to Canyons Biosphere (K2C) is South Africa's largest biosphere reserve.
+The biosphere received UNESCO registration in October 2001, however, the idea of the biosphere was first put forward in the 1980s.
 Nothing further came of this until 1998, when a biosphere steering committee was formed at a stakeholder meeting.